 Liver disease can be detected, evaluated and monitored by combinations of up to five tests measured at the same time on a blood sample.
 These may include:

 - Alanine aminotransferase (ALT) – an enzyme mainly found in the liver; the best test for detecting hepatitis

 - Aspartate aminotransferase (AST) – an enzyme found in the liver and a few other places, particularly the heart and other muscles in the body

 - Total bilirubin – measures all the yellow bilirubin pigment in the blood

-- Another test, conjugated bilirubin, measures the form made only in the liver and is often requested with total bilirubin in infants with jaundice
+- Conjugated bilirubin, measures the form made only in the liver and is often requested with total bilirubin in infants with jaundice

 - Alkaline phosphatase (ALP) – an enzyme related to the bile ducts; often increased when they are blocked, either inside or outside the liver